Air2air/northworks/public/content/w-publications.md

 #### Risk Perception Versus Performance Assessment Products: Improving the Balance for the Management of Nuclear Waste in the United States

-_Probabilistic Safety Assessment and Management '96_, C. Cacciabue and I. A. Papazoglou, eds, London: _Springer_, pp. 1777-1782, 1996
+_Probabilistic Safety Assessment and Management '96_, C. Cacciabue and I. A. Papazoglou, eds, London: Springer, pp. 1777-1782, 1996

 #### Testimony, Hearing before the Subcommittee on Workforce Protections, Committee on Education and the Workforce, U.S. House of Representatives:

 #### Congressional Review Act on OSHA's Methylene Chloride Rule

-April 16, 1997.
+At the April 16, 1997, hearing, D. Warner North testified before the U.S. House Subcommittee on Workforce Protections regarding the Occupational Safety and Health Administration's (OSHA) Methylene Chloride Rule.
+North's testimony concerned the risks posed by methylene chloride and the scientific basis for the new standard.

 #### Unresolved Problems of Radioactive Waste: Motivation for a New Paradigm